ACCESS-NRI/access-om3-configs/documentation/docs/pages/configurations/MCW_100km.md

 ### Stokes-drift output and MOM6 coupling

 `USSP = 1` enables partitioned Stokes-drift output, while `IUSSP = 3` requests three bands represented by decay wavenumbers `STK_WN = 0.04, 0.110, 0.3305`.
 WW3 exports both vector components for each band to MOM6. `E3D = 1` enables frequency-resolved energy-spectrum output; independently of that output flag, the coupled WW3 cap exports the 25-bin elevation spectrum to CICE6 at each coupling exchange.
+These coupled fields are instantaneous WW3 state at the exchange time, not interval means.

 The band count and wavenumbers are a coupling contract: changing them requires matching changes to MOM6's `STK_BAND_COUPLER` and `SURFBAND_WAVENUMBERS`, followed by regeneration of `mod_def.ww3`.